zhuhfcod/how-do-vit-work/README.md

 ## Overview

-1. MSAs (multi-headed self-attention) have been successful in computer vision, and this paper analyzes how visual translators (and convolutional architectures in contrast) work from an optimization standpoint.
+1. MSAs (multi-head self-attention) have been successful in computer vision, and this paper analyzes how visual translators (and convolutional architectures in contrast) work from an optimization standpoint.
-2. Paper presents an empirical analysis of Vision Transformers in particular multi-headed self-attention and Convolutional networks with a focus on optimization-related properties.
+2. Paper presents an empirical analysis of Vision Transformers in particular multi-head self-attention and Convolutional networks with a focus on optimization-related properties.
 3. MSAs improve not only accuracy but also generalization by flattening the loss landscapes.
 Such improvement is primarily attributable to their data specificity, not long-range dependency.
 4. On the other hand, Vision Transformer suffer from non-convex losses.
 Large datasets and loss landscape smoothing methods alleviate this problem.
 5. Convs exhibit opposite behaviors.
 For example, MSAs are low-pass filters, but Convs are high-pass filters.
 Therefore, MSAs and Convs are complementary.